Yayati: Marriage

-One day, Sharmishtha, daughter of the daitya king Vrishaparvan, and Devayani, daughter of Shukracharya, go with Sharmishtha's retinue to bathe in a forest pool not far from their home.
+One day, Sharmishtha, daughter of the daitya king Vrishaparvan, and Devayani, daughter of Shukra, go with Sharmishtha's retinue to bathe in a forest pool not far from their home.
 While they bathe, Indra transforms himself into a strong wind, collecting their clothes upon the stream's banks, and depositing them in a heap.
 In the ensuing confusion, the two women accidentally don each other's clothes.
 In the quarrel that ensued, Sharmishtha throws the naked Devayani into a well, and leaves the forest with her retinue.
-Later, Yayāti, son of Nahusha, chanced upon the pool after hunting, and helps Devayani to climb out of it, before returning to his kingdom.
+Later, Yayati, son of Nahusha, chanced upon the pool after hunting, and helps Devayani to climb out of it, before returning to his kingdom.
 Devayani sent her maid, Ghurnika, to her father, and informed him about the quarrel.
 Shukra is enraged, and to placate him, Vrishaparvan agrees to offer a thousand maids, along with his daughter Sharmishtha, to serve Devayani.
 Some time afterwards, Yayati meets Devayani again, and the two fall in love.
 After Shukra offers his consent, the two marry.

 When Devayani moves to Yayati's palace after her marriage, Sharmishtha, now her maidservant, also goes along.
-Shukracharya, however, sternly warns Yayati never to have sex with Sharmishtha.
+Shukra, however, sternly warns Yayati never to have any affairs with Sharmishtha.